cosmos/developer-portal/ida-customizations/ida-course/discord-info.md

 ![IMAGE DESCRIPTION](/ida-course/images/discord-ida-c3-channels.jpg)

-* We will share regular program updates via the **c4-announcements-and-organization** channel.
+* We will share regular program updates via the **c5-announcements-and-organization** channel.
 Make sure to check it regularly.
-* The **c4-lounge** channel is dedicated to off-topic discussions.
+* The **c5-lounge** channel is dedicated to off-topic discussions.
 Introduce yourself, and feel free to relax and chat about your favorite TV shows, films, and books, share pet photos, and anything else that comes to mind.
+* The **IDA-Voice** channel is a live chat resource for conducting real-time study groups or casual chat.
+It is open 24 hours per day and allows easy screen sharing to facilitate your discussions.
+Please use it inclusively, and give priority to study activities before casual use.
-* You should ask all content-related questions within the **c4-support forum** channel.
+* You should ask all content-related questions within the **c5-support forum** channel.
 There you will find tags corresponding to the main topics covered in the Academy content.
 These will allow you and the support team to keep track of your queries.

 ## How to ask a question